jpds-zz/puppet-strongswan/README.md

 ### Peer configuration

-Parameters for an IPsec peer:
+Parameters for an IPsec peer with pregenerated certificate - replace the certificate with your own:

 ```puppet
 strongswan::conn { 'peer':